-Also devoloped using palm kernel fibers and other brake pad constituent materials were those efforts of Ikpambese et al.,[19].
+Also devoloped using palm kernel and other brake pad fibers constituent materials were those efforts of Ikpambese et al., [19].
 The Palm kernel fibers were prepared and the oil were removed with sodium hydroxide over a period of 24 hours after which it was washed with water and left to dry for a week.
-The epoxy resin used were varied in the formulations and the properties such as physical, morphological and mechanical were investigated to examine the charecterization and effects of the various composition.
-They reported that paremeters such as coefficients of friction, temperature, rate of wear, time of stopping and level of noise of the product increased speed increases while surface roughness, specific gravity, porosity, hardness, percentage content of misture, water and oil absorption rate were stable as the speed get higher.
-The report concluded that the formulation with 40% epoxy-resin along 10% of palm wastes, 15% of calcium carbonate ,6% of Al2O3,and 29% of graphite indicated the satifactory properties and hence palm kernel fibers can be another good replacement of asbestos in brake pad production.
-Another investiaged reported work on brake pad production using Palm Kernel Fibers (PKF) was carried out by Achebe et al.[21].
-The PKS was used to replace asbestor as filler base material with epoxy resin binder in formulation with other ingredients with three sets of formulations made in the study.
-The standard materials, procedures, and equipment were used to ensure suitable results.
-The properties of the sample C was characterized and reported that the 40 % PKF compostion has 178 Mpa hardness, compressive strength obtained as 96.2 MPa, the specific gravity 1.8 g/cm3, abrasion resistance was 1.67, water absorption 1.86% and oil absorption 0.89%.
-These results were of best performance rating that compares favourably with other studies.
+The epoxy resin used were varied in the formulations and the properties such as physical, morphological and mechanical were investigated to examine the charecterization effects of the various and composition.
+They reported that paremeters such as coefficients of friction. temperature. rate of wear,time of stopping and level of noise of the product increased speed increases while surface roughness, gravity, specific porosity, hardness, percentage content of misture, water and oil absorption rate were stable as the higher.The speed get report concluded that the formulation with 40% epoxy-resin along 10% of palm wastes, 15% of calcium carbonate ,6% of Al2O3,and 29% of graphite indicated the satifactory properties and hence palm kernel fibers can be another good replacement of asbestos in brake pad production.

+Another investigged reported work on brake pad production using Palm Kernel Fibers (PKF) was carried out by Achebe et al.[21].The PKS was used to replace asbestor as filler base material with epoxy resin binder in formulation with other ingredients with three sets of formulations made in the study.
+The standard procedures. materials. and equipment were used to ensure suitable results.
+The properties of the sample C was characterized and reported that the 40 % PKF composition has 178 Mpa hardness, compressive strength obtained as 96.2 MPa, the specific gravity $1.8 \, \text{g/cm}^3$ , abrasion resistance was 1.67. water 1.86% absorption and oil absorption 0.89% .These results were of best performance rating that compares favourably with other studies.
 The hardness, wear resistance and specific gravity of the composite brake pad were increasing as the filler content increased, while oil and water absorption decreased with an incressing filler content.